How to choose a portable projector

 Looking for something that’s capable of higher performance than a pocket projector?
 Consider Epson’s EF series mini-laser streaming projectors.
 They’re about the size of a school lunchbox.

 Samsung offers a compact "lifestyle" projector called The Freestyle.
 It has a unique cylindrical design and sits in a cradle stand that allows it to rotate 180° — so you can cast a full HD picture almost anywhere on the wall or ceiling.

 A small home theater projector like the Epson 2250 or 1080 will give you superior brightness and Full HD 1080p resolution.
 They’re great for outdoor movie nights.

-The Epson EF-100 is a bit smaller than the home cinema models, and its design makes it a bit more road-worthy.
-You get HD resolution at roughly 720p and plenty of brightness.
+The Epson EF11 is a bit smaller than the home cinema models, and its design makes it a bit more road-worthy.
+You get 1080p HD resolution and 1,000 lumens of brightness.
 The laser light engine is meant to last for the projector’s lifetime.
 You’ll never have to replace a bulb.

-A pocket projector like the Kodak Luma 350 is way smaller and more affordable.
+A pocket projector like the Kodak Luma 350 is smaller and much more affordable than the rest.
 The tradeoff is lower resolution (480p) and less brightness.

 What can you watch on a portable projector?